 What is the best way to sell at auctions?
 You can let the buyers scrap it out, and hopefully, they will drive up the price of your property – but you should know what you are doing and how to make sure the auctioneer does not take advantage.

 So why sell at auction?

 Auctions have a significant advantage, and anyone who has tried to sell a property will tell you it can be a very stressful time.
 So if you would like to sell quickly and want some security that the buyer isn’t just going to disappear then auctions are an excellent way to go.
 Once the hammer falls, the buyer is obliged to put down a 10% deposit.
 They then have one month to give you the remaining 90%.

 One great advantage of auctions is that when you have multiple buyers interested in your property, it can help to drive up the price, mainly when they are all in the room together people feel pressured, and the fear of missing out sets into your mind.

 Auctions are great if your property is run-down or very original.
 As a less conventional property can be harder to sell on the standard markets by can be just what the expert buyers or people looking for a project could be looking for, and these types of buyers know enough about the market to recognise the value of your property.

 If you want a quick exchange because you are moving out of the area, or you need the money urgently, then an auction could be for you, providing there is enough interest, and you have set a realistic price, you shouldn’t have any problem selling at an auction.

 Do not feel pressured into making a quick decision.

-At the auction, the sale is binding the moment the hammer falls, and you will sign and exchange contracts straight afterwards.
+At the auction, the sale is binding the moment the hammer falls, and you will sign and exchange contracts straight afterward.
 So there is no time for hesitation or getting cold feet.
 If at any point, you feel pressured into making a decision, take a step back and speak to your solicitor.

 What guide price should you set?